aki2o/owdriver/README.md

 ### Add key binding after prefix key

 The same key is bound as global map by `owdriver-define-command`.
-If you add/change the key binding, use `owdriver-add-keymap`.
+If you add/change the key binding, use `owdriver-add-keymap` before activate `owdriver-mode`.

 ### Default configuration